tigejw/exhibit/README.md

 # Exhibit: the MET x the AIC

-A web application for browsing and curranting art exhibits from the Metropolitan Museum of Art and The Art Institute of Chicago's APIs.
+A web application for browsing and curating art exhibits from the Metropolitan Museum of Art and The Art Institute of Chicago's APIs.

 # Hosted Websites